raxden/android-core-omvp/README.txt

     7. To use Sonarqube register application in Sonarqube.
 To launch sonarqube, execute "gradlew sonarqube" in console.
 Configuration is located in build.gradle.

+    8. Define what languages will be use the application in locales.xml

 ============================================= TIPS =================================================

     1. All configuration is located in build.gradle